chrisba11/lab-02/README.md

 > Actual time needed to complete: 37min

 > Number and name of feature: Feature #3
 >
 > Estimate of time needed to complete: 15min
 >
 > Start time: 10:42AM
 >
-> Finish time:11:25
+> Finish time: 11:25am
 >
+> Actual time needed to complete: 43min

+> Number and name of feature: Feature #4
+>
+> Estimate of time needed to complete: 40min
+>
+> Start time: 11:29am
+>
+> Finish time:
+>
-> Actual time needed to complete: 43
+> Actual time needed to complete: